LS-Lab/Coq-dL/README.md

 right.

 * If you want to use ProofGeneral, and you're not sure what to do, here's what you can try to do: open all.v using Emacs.
 If you've installed ProofGeneral as instructed above, the ProofGeneral logo should appear when you start Emacs.
 If not, something went wrong.
 If the logo does show up in your Emacs buffer, then go to the end of the file and hit C-c C-RET.
-Assuming that you set the `coq-compile-before-require` variable to true, it should compile the file and all its dependencies.
+Assuming that the `coq-compile-before-require` variable is set to true, it should compile the file and all its dependencies.

 * If you want to try to prove something yourself, look for example at examples/example1.v.